MadLittleMods/zig-neural-networks/dev-notes.md

    ($`\verb|expected_output|`$ is often labeled as $`y`$)

-Since this library separates the activation functions as their own layers, the `DenseLayer` only has to deal with $`z = w * x + b`$.
+Since this library separates the activation functions out as their own layers, the `DenseLayer` only has to deal with $`z = w * x + b`$.
 In order for the equation to make more sense in the context of the `DenseLayer`, the weighted input ($`z`$) is just renamed to $`y`$ for simplicity of referring to the generic "output" of the layer.